van-voyagers/T3A2-A-van-voyage-docs/readme.md

 A flexible star ratings component for React.
 It's used in this app for users to rate items and display existing ratings.

+### **react-toastify:**

+react-toastify was used to add toast notifications in place of alerts, notifications, info or error warnings for a better user experience.

 <a name="bfedependencies"></a>